Alabama man arrested in St. Tammany Parish traffic stop; transporting 50 pounds of cocaine

 Gonzales told authorities that he was traveling from Houston to his home in Birmingham.

-Gonzalez was booked into the St. Tammany Parish Jail for improper lane usage, driving with a license, possession with intent to distribute a schedule II CDS (54.2 pounds of Cocaine), and transactions involving proceeds from drug sales.
+Gonzalez was booked into the St. Tammany Parish Jail for improper lane usage, driving without a license, possession with intent to distribute, and transactions involving proceeds from drug sales.

 More News